 - Solution as such resulted in high costs and low efficiency

-Having tried to enhance their data architecture collaborating with other consultancies, IMVU teamed up with Provectus to drive innovation, implement data streaming, enable advanced analytics, and build a few AI-powered apps (recommendations, abuse detection, etc.) to improve customer retention.
+IMVU teamed up with Provectus to drive innovation as well as implement streaming architecture, enable advanced analytics, and build several AI-powered apps (recommendations, abuse detection, etc.) to improve customer retention in the long term.

-IMVU has received a scalable, cloud-native infrastructure to enable data streaming and advanced analytics.
-With those tools in place, IMVU can now take advantage of vast amounts of data generated by users to look into customer lifetime behavior, enabling a range of reports including but not limited to in-game purchases, customer engagements, and avatar preferences.
-IMVU’s analysts can also generate reports much faster and whenever they need to.
+The IMVU team can now take advantage of vast amounts of data generated by users to look into customer lifetime behavior and generate a range of comprehensive reports, including but not limited to in-game purchases, customer engagement, and avatar preferences.
+The analysts of IMVU can also generate reports much faster, whenever they need to.

 Infrastructure-wise, IMVU has overcome significant technological barriers to fast and seamless code deployments.
 By having their platform re-architected for AWS, IMVU has created a solid foundation for their cloud-based products, as well as introduced the potential for using Artificial Intelligence and Machine Learning for customer retention.

-IMVU seeks to keep cooperating with Provectus to further improve their platform’s analytics capabilities through Machine Learning.
-The company aims to increase its real-time analytics potential to closely monitor customer-to-customer engagements (e.g. detect abuse in chat rooms) using AI.
+IMVU plans to continue to collaborate with Provectus to further improve their platform’s analytics capabilities through Machine Learning.
+The company aims to increase its analytics potential to closely monitor customer-to-customer engagements (e.g. detect abuse in chat rooms) using AI.